 To this end, our Programs team has taken numerous steps:

 - Conducted an analysis of race and ethnicity data across the workforce system.
 While the data showed Black, Indigenous, Latinx, Asian and other People of Color (BIPOC) had similar outcomes (i.e., gaining employment, training, etc.) to the rest of the population, we found fewer BIPOC people enrolled in workforce programs compared to their percentage of the population.

 - To address this, we are focusing on identifying equitable ways to invest our workforce dollars and including specific goals in our contracts with service providers to include outreach and engagement with diverse communities to increase enrollments.

-- As we seek to change and improve the workforce system, we acknowledge that non-dominant communities have suffered trauma.
+- As we seek to change and improve the workforce system, we acknowledge that historically-excluded communities have suffered trauma.
 In recognition of this, we are implementing quarterly trainings for the staff of our current grantees and service providers focused on racial equity and trauma-informed care.
 The first training will be in September 2021.

-- Rather than assuming we know what any community wants or needs, we are partnering with a local community group to evaluate workforce system accessibility, inclusivity and other factors and create a way to actively engage with community partners throughout the region to ensure the needs of non-dominant communities are being met.
+- Rather than assuming we know what any community wants or needs, we are partnering with a local community group to evaluate workforce system accessibility, inclusivity and other factors and create a way to actively engage with community partners throughout the region to ensure the needs of historically-excluded communities are being met.

-- Through our youth career and employment center, Next, we will be seeking individuals with expertise and knowledge of the needs of non-dominant populations to provide culturally competent and inclusive services to youth from those communities.
+- Through our youth career and employment center, Next, we will be seeking individuals with expertise and knowledge of the needs of historically-excluded populations to provide culturally competent and inclusive services to youth from those communities.

 We will continue to keep you apprised of our progress and look forward to your input and partnership as we improve the workforce system to make programs and services more accessible and help those most in need avail themselves of the abundance of resources in our community as we move toward a more inclusive economic recovery.